 Out of this movement, we’ve seen Southern Baptists practically worshiping Martin Luther King, Jr. — a man who denied the deity of Christ and made a habit of practicing sexual immorality — at a Southern Baptist-sponsored event in his honor, we’ve seen the provost of the most prestigious Southern Baptist seminary say that due to the color of his skin, he is inherently racist and struggles with white supremacy, and a leader of a prominent student ministry have a stadium full of white people get up and lament their whiteness.
 One woke Southern Baptist Seminary graduate suggested that white people having beards is racist and has even stated that he wants as few white people at his church as possible.
 Identity politics are taught at prominent Southern Baptist leaders’ churches, seminary professors are teaching James Cone’s Liberation Theology, and The Gospel Coalition continuously pushes for a socialist economic system with equality of outcome.

 All in the name of wokeness, the Evangelical Church has been promoting equity, identity politics, and radical leftist progressivism in our churches and politics.
-But since the Bible doesn’t — in any way at all — support this heresy, one professor at Wheaton College (with many ties to Southern Baptists and the Southern Baptist Convention) suggests maybe, just maybe, our modern English versions of the Bible has been mistranslated because there weren’t enough woke black people on the translating committees.
+But since the Bible doesn’t — in any way at all — support this heresy, one professor at Wheaton College, Esau McCaulley, (with many ties to Southern Baptists and the Southern Baptist Convention) suggests maybe, just maybe, our modern English versions of the Bible has been mistranslated because there weren’t enough woke black people on the translating committees.

 This is exactly what Critical Race Theory does.
 It causes those high on the intersectional spectrum to question everything, regardless of the validity of the questioning, and use it to further their narrative.
 No scholar in his right mind would question the accuracy of modern bible translations based on the interpretation of its translators through the lens of their skin color.
 That’s simply absurd.
 But chaos through any means necessary, including absurdity, is the endgame for these people.